eslint/eslint/docs/src/contribute/development-environment.md

 You must be connected to the Internet for this step to work.
 You'll see a lot of utilities being downloaded.

+**Note:** It's a good idea to re-run `npm install` whenever you pull from the main repository to ensure you have the latest development dependencies.

-## Step 3: Add the upstream source
+## Step 3: Add the Upstream Source

 The *upstream source* is the main ESLint repository where active development happens.
 While you won't have push access to upstream, you will have pull access, allowing you to pull in the latest code whenever you want.